Sugar and Processed Foods – What Can Go Wrong?

 FIRST OFF: WHAT ARE PROCESSED FOODS?

 It’s hard to tell if a food is truly bad if it’s unclear on exactly what it is.
 Processed foods are no exception.

-In fact, it’s easy to think that practically ALL foods could be called “processed foods” because so many of them are processed in some way (except, of course, raw foods).
+It’s easy to think that practically ALL foods could be called “processed foods” because so many of them are processed in some way (except, of course, raw foods).

-But in reality, a processed food can be many things, according to the USDA (via the Michigan State University Extension).
+But in reality, processed food can be many things, according to the USDA (via the Michigan State University Extension).